Burkson/ridestyler.customer.widgets/widgets/qr-capture/readme.md

 qr.OnImageReady = function(Session){
 // The "OnImageReady" listener runs when a user confirms their image selection.

   // This method will display the user's image along with the wheel bounds.
-This can only be run within the 'OnImageReady' listener, given the id of the container you want the image to be displayed in, and the current Session. qr.CreateVehicleImage('#vehicle', Session);
+This can only be run within the 'OnImageReady' listener, given the selector of the container you want the image to be displayed in and the current Session. qr.CreateVehicleImage('#vehicle', Session);

 }